Psycho (franchise): Psycho House (1990)

-In 1990, due to the pressure from his publishing company, Bloch wrote a third novel called Psycho House.
-However, according to horror writer David J. Schow, when writing it Bloch originally called it Psycho 13.
+In 1990, due to the pressure from his publishing company, Bloch wrote a third novel called Psycho House, but according to horror writer David J. Schow, when writing it Bloch originally called it Psycho 13.
 In the novel, set ten years after Norman Bates' death, the Bates mansion and motel are both bought as tourist attractions, before a series of mysterious murders begin to take place.

 Psycho: Sanitarium (2016)

 A fourth installment, titled Robert Bloch's Psycho: Sanitarium and written by Chet Williamson, was released in 2016.
 The book is set between the events of the original novel and Psycho II, recounting the events which took place in a state hospital for the criminally insane where Bates is a patient.